IPS-Eye-White

 "Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid."
 (John 14:27)

-Regional: Open a newspaper or turn on an international news channel on any given day and you will be greeted by any number of localized conflicts raging in various parts of the globe.
+On a local level open a newspaper or turn on a news channel on any given day and you will be greeted by any number of smaller but often very vicious conflicts raging in various parts of the globe.

-Individuals: And individuals don't do any better.
-Crime and violence are common place in the modern world as are individual acts of terrorism including mass shootings.
-Modern man seems to increasingly lean towards the idea that the best way to deal with problems (even domestic ones) are best dealt with by murdering the other party.
-Vicious conflicts have arisen over matters as petty as parking spaces and 'Black Friday' deals.
+And individuals don't do any better.
+Crime, violence, mass shootings etc. are common place in the modern world as are acts of terrorism.
+Modern man seems to increasingly lean towards the idea that problems (even domestic ones) are best dealt with by murdering the other party.
+Savage conflicts have arisen over matters as petty as parking spaces and 'Black Friday' deals.

 The violence never seems to stop.